psteitz/optimize-partition/README.md

 #### Implementation
-The ```testClusterPartitionChromosomeClusteredUniverse``` case in https://github.com/psteitz/optimize-partition/blob/main/src/test/java/com/steitz/ga/TestClusterPartitionChromosome.java does 1-3 above and verifies that after 100 generations the best partitio is the k-means optimal one (each of 5 centroids and their deviates make 5 partition pieces).
+The ```testClusterPartitionChromosomeClusteredUniverse``` case in https://github.com/psteitz/optimize-partition/blob/main/src/test/java/com/steitz/ga/TestClusterPartitionChromosome.java does 1-3 above and verifies that after 100 generations the best partition is the k-means optimal one (each of 5 centroids and their deviates make 5 partition pieces).